Keep your fleet in the game: 10 tips to boost your managed maintenance network

-But building a trusted network of ase certified technicians takes time and resources, especially if your fleet operates from multiple facilities or over a wide geographical area.
+But building a trusted network of ASE-certified technicians takes time and resources, especially if your fleet operates from multiple facilities or over a wide geographical area.
 Partnering with a Fleet Management Company (FMC) is like joining a winning team.
-An FMC helps you develop a vehicle maintenance program, schedule preventative maintenance and improve long term vehicle performance.
+An FMC helps you develop a vehicle maintenance program, schedule preventive maintenance and improve long term vehicle performance.
 With a network of vetted and actively managed service providers, you achieve your fleet goals, control maintenance costs and reduce vehicle downtime.

 Let's look at the benefits of a Fleet Maintenance Management program: What's in it for you?